NEMO-ocean/NEMO-examples/README.md

   (for now, Prather and Ultimate-Macho from 1st to 5th order), especially the constitency between concentration, thickness and volume, and the preservation of initial shapes.

+### SEAMOUNT
+  This experiment is the Beckmann and Haidvogel (1993) SEAMOUNT test case :cite:`BECKMANN1993`.
+It is a Gaussian bump in an East-West periodic channel initialised at rest with a horizontally uniform, exponential vertical density profile.
+  The domain is defined by a terrain-following coordinate.
+The purpose of this configuration is to demonstrate the relative performance of various hpg schemes in reducing the spurious velocities generated due to numerical errors arising from the misalignment the grid s-level with the pure z-level.

 ## How to run these test cases
 The complete and up-to-date set of test cases is available [on this NEMO test cases Github repository](http://github.com/NEMO-ocean/NEMO-examples).